Microsoft keeps chugging as pandemic continues - WTMJ

 The software maker posted revenue of $43.1 billion in the October-December period, up 17% from last year and also beating forecasts.

-Analysts surveyed by FactSet were expecting Microsoft to earn $1.64 per share on revenue of $40.2 billion for the fiscal quarter ending in December.
+Analysts surveyed by FactSet were expecting Microsoft to earn $1.64 per share on revenue of $40.2 billion for the fiscal quarter.

+The coronavirus pandemic sparked a massive shift to the cloud and to Microsoft that won’t likely be reversed once the crisis is over, said Daniel Elman, an analyst at Nucleus Research.
+Consumer-facing businesses were forced to adapt to new ways of engaging with their customers digitally, and many of those businesses looked to Microsoft for the apps and services to ease that shift.

+“So many people are already familiar with the Microsoft user interface that it’s a comfortable option,” Elman said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.